 A Quick Comparison

 To see what this means in practice, just look at the workflow.
 In a traditional setup, you have to model, apply textures, set up lights, and then sit back and wait for the final image to cook.
 An AI workflow collapses all those steps, letting you leap straight from an idea to a polished visual.
-If you want to see just how versatile this technology is, it’s worth browsing through some various AI-generated content examples.
+Browse our AI render gallery to see before & after comparisons from real architectural projects.

 To really spell out the differences, let's put them side-by-side.